cfsworkload/blue-messenger/README.md

 For more information, refrence the Bluemix getting started documents at -

-## Create Node.js Application and Attach Services
+## Create Node.js Application and Attach the Services

 Our first goal is to create a Node.js Application through the Bluemix UI.
 After we have done that, we will create and bind a Cloudant NoSQL Database.
 This will be used to store messages that we spam.
 We will then create and bind the "Monitoring and Analytics"